andrewharp/ComfyUI-EasyNodes/readme.md

 ### Creating dynamic nodes from classes

-You can also automatically create nodes that will set all the fields in a class.
+You can also automatically create nodes that will expose the fields of a class as widgets (as long as it has a default constructor).
 Say you have a complex options class from a third-party library you want to pass to a node.

 ```python
 from some_library import ComplexOptions